elie29/store/README.md

 ## Frontend Application Store

 A simple frontend store that manages application state using RxJS BehaviorSubject.
-The main purpose is to provide a straightforward, simple and agnostic library to manage data in any frontend application where sharing state among services, modules or containers is desired.
+The main purpose is to provide a straightforward, simple and agnostic library for any frontend application where sharing data among services, modules or containers is desired.

 By default, the store uses a shallow clone version of the state.
 However, we can provide another cloning strategy (eg. [lodash cloneDeep](https://lodash.com/docs/4.17.15#cloneDeep)) so the store would treat the state immutably, and any data manipulation outside the store, would not affect the store at all.

+The image below illustrates the appropriate one-way dataflow implied by the store:

 ![Store Management](./store.jpg)